ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/bpm/address-updated-process.md

-Address Update Process
+Address Change Approval Process
 -------
 * When a Employee updates his Home/Primary Mailing address in Portal various department are notified as below by Tasks/Email to update necessary systems.

-Payroll Department Task
+Approval by individual departments
 ----
+**Payroll Department Task**

 * Payroll Department is notified by default (Task/Email) when a employee is changes his Home Address.
 ![alt text](../../images/bpm/payroll_task.png "Address Update Process")